-Landlords normally ask for a security deposit.
+Landlords normally ask for a deposit.
 Deposits are now capped and can be no more than the equivalent of five weeks rent.
 However, this only applies to properties where the annual rent is £50,000 or less, so it might not be applicable to high-end flats in more affluent areas.

 The security deposit is designed to protect landlords in the event a property is damaged.
 Deposits must be placed in a registered deposit protection scheme.
 This prevents the landlord from holding on to a tenant’s deposit for no reason.

 You may also be asked to pay a holding deposit to secure a property.
 If you are asked to pay this, the letting agent or landlord should stop marketing the flat to other tenants immediately.
-Any money paid over as a holding deposit will then be deducted from your security deposit or first month’s rent.
-However, if you change your mind about renting the flat, you will forfeit the holding deposit.
+Any money paid over as a deposit will then be deducted from your deposit or first month’s rent.
+However, if you change your mind about renting the flat, you will forfeit the deposit.

 It is customary for letting agents and landlords to ask for references and run credit checks before they offer expats a tenancy agreement.
 If you are relocating to London from overseas, this might be a sticking point in the process.
 You may be asked to produce a bank statement and employer’s reference as well as a passport for identification purposes.